-The workshop will be held at Pacifica Graduate Institute’s Lambert Campus at 249 Lambert Road, Carpinteria, CA 93013.
+The workshop will be held at Pacifica Graduate Institute’s Ladera Campus at 801 Ladera Lane, Santa Barbara, CA 93013.

 Pacifica’s Ladera Lane Campus A limited number of rooms are available for participants at Pacifica’s Ladera Lane Campus, 801 Ladera Lane, Santa Barbara, CA 93108.
 Accommodations are simple, dormitory-style rooms with a shared bath and shower.
 Bed linens and towels are provided.

 Best Western Carpinteria Inn

 4558 Carpinteria Avenue, Carpinteria, CA 93013; 805.684.0473 A limited number of rooms are available for participants.
 Please be sure to mention Pacifica Graduate Institute Dream Tending to receive the special rate.
 Please note that Pacifica shuttles do not provide service to and from the Best Western for Retreat Programs.

 Lunch is provided to encourage ongoing dialogue and community exchange throughout the day.
 Included in your registration fee is Saturday lunch.
 No other meals will be available.
 Pacifica’s caterers make every attempt to provide healthful meals for our guests and include organic ingredients whenever possible.
 Please indicate on the registration form if you need a special vegan, gluten free, or vegetarian meal or if you have other medical dietary restrictions.